About John LeMasney

 Mission

 I want to help people.
-I want to use my various skills, achievements and passions in technology, arts, speaking, and other areas of experience and ability to help people make their own happiness, productivity, and best practices.
+I want to use my various skills, achievements, and passions in technology, arts, and speaking.
+I aim to apply my experience and ability in these areas to help people make their own happiness.
+I also want to enhance their productivity and best practices.
 I strive to support or improve my understanding of technology, balance, quiet, calm, and universal knowledge.
 To this end I support, to the best of my ability, clarity, transparency, communication, openness, open standards, open knowledge and education, and low thresholds of entry for all.

 Interviews and Philosophy